 Drugmakers cut prices in half to secure access to China market

-[NEW YORK] Drugmakers from AstraZeneca and GlaxoSmithKline to BeiGene have agreed to cut prices of some of their newest innovative drugs in China by an average of 50.6 per cent in order to be covered by the country's national insurance fund.
+DRUGMAKERS from AstraZeneca plc and GlaxoSmithKline plc to BeiGene Ltd have agreed to cut prices of some of their newest innovative drugs in China by an average of 50.6 per cent in order to be covered by the country's national insurance fund.

 A total of 119 new therapies - treating everything from pulmonary diseases and diabetes to cancers and lupus - were added for coverage by the state-run medical safety net after drawn-out negotiations, the National Healthcare Security Administration said in a notice posted on its website on Monday.